hype-app/gestpay-api/source/includes/_wss2s_callexchangerates2s.md

 ## CallExchangeRateS2S

-Merchants can use this method to retrieve the exchange rate for a different currency,in the 7 previous days.
+Merchants can use this method to retrieve the exchange rate for a different currency, in the 7 previous days.

 ### Request details